-Renowned for its glorious beaches, bountiful marine life, unique cultural heritage, and arguably the world’s friendliest people, the Philippines is fast becoming the destination of choice for divers, sun worshippers, and adventurous travellers alike.
+Renowned for its glorious beaches, bountiful marine life, unique cultural heritage, and arguably the world’s friendliest people, the Philippines has become the destination of choice for scuba divers, sun worshippers, and adventurous travellers alike.

-The ZuBlu team have been fortunate to explore much of the Philippines – from Luzon in the north to Davao in the south, and everywhere in between.
-So, if you are looking for a spectacular adventure amongst the reefs and islands of this fascinating country, read on and discover why "it’s more fun in the Philippines".
+Our team of dive travel experts have been fortunate enough to explore much of the Philippines – from Luzon in the north to Davao in the south, and everywhere in between – and have used this personal experience to identify the very best dive destinations in the country.

 Colourful reef-scapes and schooling fish at Tubbataha, Philippines